Office of Admissions FAQs

 What does it mean that UofL is "test optional" for fall 2021?

 We're glad you asked!
 View our test-optional FAQs.

 I am struggling with finding a place to take the ACT/SAT - what should I do?

-Most of our programs are test optional for the class of 2021 so we would encourage you to apply without a test score.
-If you are applying to a program that requires a test score (Business, Engineering, Nursing) please reach out to your Admissions Counselor for more assistance or further questions.
+All of our programs are test optional for the class of 2021 so we would encourage you to apply without an ACT or SAT.
+In addition, there are pathways to scholarships without an ACT/SAT score, please reach out to your Admissions Counselor for more assistance or further questions.

 If I take the ACT or SAT after applying can I send UofL my updated scores?